Last updated on January 25th, 2026 at 08:33 am

 Check-out until: 11:00 (11 am)

-So those are the three hotels I’ve stayed near Tokyo Station.
-Besides the Pokemon Center there’s really not much to do and see for young at heart travelers.
+So those are the three hotels I’ve stayed at near Tokyo Station.
+Besides the Pokémon Center, there’s really not much to do and see for young-at-heart travelers.

-Because the area is more of a transit point and business center with the nearby amazing Imperial Palace Grounds.
+Because the area serves as a transit point and business center, with the nearby amazing Imperial Palace Grounds.

-If you want to pick up the fast pace lifestyle of Tokyo then perhaps staying in a hotel in Shibuya is more to your liking.
+If you want to pick up the fast paced lifestyle of Tokyo, then perhaps staying in a hotel in Shibuya is more to your liking.

 FIND MORE HOTELS IN TOKYO STATION, TOKYO